bbalakriz/dynamic-case-mgmt-sample/readme.md

+**Users**:
-Users:  biz02 to use kie-server APIs
+biz02 to use kie-server APIs
 biz01 to access tasks

 Case Start
 ============

-bala-case-proj_1.0.0-SNAPSHOT
+*Container Id:* bala-case-proj_1.0.0-SNAPSHOT
-bala-case-proj.fraud-mgmt
+*Process Id:* bala-case-proj.fraud-mgmt

     {
-  "case-data" : {
+      "case-data": {
-    "request" : "Assess the risk associated with the fraud occurred using the card 0934 3349 3440 XXXX" },
+        "request": "Assess the risk associated with the fraud occurred using the card 0934 3349 3440 XXXX" },
+      "case-user-assignments": {},
-  "case-user-assignments" : {
+      "case-group-assignments": {
+        "riskManager": "IT",
+        "cardBlocker": "IT"
       },
-  "case-group-assignments" : { "riskManager" : "IT", "cardBlocker" : "IT"},
-  "case-data-restrictions" : { }
+      "case-data-restrictions": {}
     }

 Dynamically any milestone be activated depending upon the external event.

 Update case data
 ==================

-bala-case-proj_1.0.0-SNAPSHOT
+*Container Id:* bala-case-proj_1.0.0-SNAPSHOT
-FRAUD--0000000001
+*Case Id:* FRAUD--0000000001

+*Variables*:
 newIssueRequired
 complianceCheckComplete

+*Value*:
 true

 Case can be closed at any point in time